An epidemic model in inhomogeneous environment: Introduction

 Somehow similarly to \cite{comets14}, our proof approach will be to consider a multitype Galton-Watson tree and a coupon collector with $J$ different types of coupons on the same probability space as the infection model.
 In contrast to \cite{comets14}, in our model the coupons will be unequally likely, and thus the success epochs (time needed to collect a new coupon) will not be independent random variables.
 Independence was heavily used in \cite{comets14}.
-To overcome the difficulties arising in the non-independent case, we use thinned Poisson processes as time intervals of the infection process. \paragraph{Structure of the paper.} In Section \ref{sec:prelim} we introduce rigorously our infection model and multitype Galton-Watson processes.
+To overcome the difficulties arising in the non-independent case, we use thinned Poisson processes as time intervals of the infection process. \paragraph{Structure of the paper.} In Section \ref{sec:prelim} we rigorously introduce our infection model and multitype Galton-Watson processes.
 We also show how to represent such a process as a Markov chain for which we write down the transition probabilities, and how to interpret it as a coupon collector's problem.
 Then in Section \ref{sec:pois-pr} we couple the infection model with a Poisson process, and then by using the thinning property of such processes, we get rid of the dependencies produced by the coupons of different types and probabilities of being chosen.
 Subsequently, in Section \ref{subsec:lim-poi} we prove limit results for the number of infected individuals and for the acquisition times in the continuous-time setting.
 In Section \ref{sec:inf-mgw}, we look at our model as a random subtree of a multitype Galton-Watson tree with $J$ different types, and we show that as in the homogeneous case, the infection takes place on a macroscopic time level.
-In Section \ref{sec:lln} we prove law of large numbers for the total duration of the process $\tau_n$ and for the total number of individuals infected by time $\tau_n$ respectively, while the final Section \ref{sec:clt} we prove central limit theorems for the same quantities.
+In Section \ref{sec:lln} we prove law of large numbers for the total duration of the process $\tau_n$ and for the total number $\mathcal{N}_{\tau_n}$ of individuals infected by time $\tau_n$ respectively, while in Section \ref{sec:clt} we prove central limit theorems for the same quantities.
+Finally, in Section \ref{sec:final}, we compare the homogeneous case with the inhomogeneous one.
+In particular we prove that when the spread capacities of the individuals are identically distributed, the epidemics in the inhomogeneous enviroment (that is, with non-uniform susceptibilities) lasts less and involves a smaller fraction of the population, when compared to the case with uniform susceptibility.
+On the other hand, if also the spread capacities are allowed to have different laws, then it may happen that a population with non-uniform susceptibility is less affected by the epidemics (for instance when more susceptible individuals have smaller expected spread capacity) or it may be more affected (for instance when more susceptible individuals have larger expected spread capacity).